-R. PAUL MAIDEN, executive vice dean and professor of academic and student affairs, has operational responsibility for a top-ranked program and the largest graduate school of social work in the United States with more than 3,000 MSW students in five academic centers.
-He spearheaded the development of a new military social work specialization, created the San Diego Academic Center, expanded the school's annual global immersion offerings and led the development of the school's Virtual Academic Center, the first and only web-based MSW program serving a national and international student population.
-He led the development of a new doctoral degree in transformational social work, which launched in 2016.
+Dr Maiden joined the school’s Virtual Academic Center as a full time teaching faculty in August 2017 teaching in both the DSW and MSW programs.
+Prior to his ‘migration to the clouds,’ from 2010-17, Dr Maiden served as Executive Vice Dean and Professor with operational responsibility for a top-ranked, and the largest graduate school of social work in the United States, with 3,200 MSW students in five academic centers.
+He is also a faculty member in the Department of Social Change and Innovation.
+He spearheaded the development of the school’s military social work, created the San Diego Academic Center, expanded the school's annual global immersion offerings and led the development of the school's Virtual Academic Center, the first fully synchronous and asynchronous web-based MSW program serving a national and international student population.
+He also lead the development of the DSW, a professional doctorate in Innovation, Leadership and Advanced Social Work Practice Management Complex Systems.

 In his first year as a graduate student, R. Paul Maiden was placed in an outpatient clinic for Vietnam War veterans, planting the seed for what would become one of his most innovative contributions decades later: a groundbreaking military social work sub-concentration for MSW students.
 The program, which has grown rapidly since its inception, is only part of Maiden’s forward-thinking vision for the school, where he serves as vice dean and professor of academic and student affairs.
 He has also developed the San Diego Academic Center, expanded the school’s annual global immersion offerings, and spearheaded the development of the school’s Virtual Academic Center, the first web-based MSW program of its kind serving a national student population.